 - Controller: the controller, also known as the control unit or electronic control unit (ECU), is the brain of the ABS.
 The control unit receives signals from the sensors, processes the information to determine if a wheel lockup is about to happen, and sends signals to modulate brake pressure accordingly.

-Anti-lock braking systems used in vehicles are currently grouped into four categories based on their configuration and functionality.
+ABS systems used in vehicles are currently grouped into 3 categories based on their configuration and functionality.
 Each type of ABS offers varying levels of complexity and effectiveness in preventing wheel lockup and enhancing vehicle stability and control.

 Four-Channel/Four-Sensor ABS (4-wheel ABS)